-The nursing staff, physicians, psychiatrist, mental health professionals and counselors work together to develop an individualized treatment plan for each patient.
+The nursing staff, physicians, psychiatrists, mental health professionals and counselors work together to develop an individualized treatment plan for each patient.
 Typical length of stay is 28 days but may vary based on individual treatment needs and financial resources.

-Inpatient Residential Treatment Services Include:
+Residential Treatment Services Include:

 - Free Initial Consultation